matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 thread-locally all reads and writes will go straight to **main memory**.
 - Access to the **volatile** variable acts as through it is enclosed in a synchronized block, synchronized on itself.
 - A class loader is a part of JVM.
 Technically namespaces are unique per class loader.
-Usually there is just 1 class loader per program.
+- Usually there is just 1 class loader per program.
 - In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object:
-    - Thread interference - different thread access the same data.
+    - Thread interference: Different thread access the same data.
-    - Memory Consistency Errors - A thread sees a state inconsistent value of a variable.
+    - Memory Consistency Errors: A thread sees a state inconsistent value of a variable.
-    - Thread Contention - Thread get in each other's way, and slow down-or sometimes even have to be killed in Java.
+    - Thread Contention: Thread get in each other's way, and slow down-or sometimes even have to be killed in Java.
 - Thread interference and memory consistency errors:
-    - If two thread access the same variable, it's possible for them to get in each other's way That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
+    - If two thread access the same variable, it's possible for them to get in each other's way.
+      That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
     - For example two threads incrementing the same variable could simply lose one of the two increments.
-    - Restricting access to an object or a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases.
+    - Restricting access to an object or, a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases.
     - Locking variables correctly can eliminate thread interference and memory consistency error:
-        - But it slows down performance and can lead to thread contention issues (starvation, livelock, deadlock).
+        - But, it slows down performance and can lead to thread contention issues (starvation, livelock, deadlock).

 ### What is the best way to subclass Singleton?